fbarraquand/BirdTimeSeries_Teich/SCRIPTS/README.md

-This folder contains the scripts used to produce the results in the main text and most of the Supplementary Information.
+This folder contains the source code used to produce the results in the main text and most of the Supplementary Information.

 ### Data formatting

 * `ExploTeich.R` turns the raw data in `./IN/Initial_files/data_ROT20160324.csv` into a clean file `./IN/DBWithMonthlyPhotoTeich_completed.csv` with monthly data for only one location (Teich)
 * `analyseP_oiseaux_Teich2_synchrony.R` is the first exploratory file which was used on the data.
 It contains mostly time-series visualization, first uses and comparison of the Gross and Loreau synchrony indices and definition of studied species
 * `analyseP_oiseaux_Teich2_synchrony_reduced.R` is based on the previous file but focuses on time-series plots (focus on waders and the group Cormoran/Heron/Egret)
+* `abundance_CormorantHegret.r` plots the abundances of Cormoran, Heron and Egret without log-transforming.
 * `average_abundance.R` is based on the previous file but is only used to produce Fig.1 (i.e. the time-series) in MS
 * `normalisation_timeseries.R` and `summed_timeseries.R` are used to produce input files for the annual analyses.
 The former differentiates between cold and warm season, with separate files for the different species in one group (anas, waders, etc.) while the later produces the files per taxonomic and functional groups (i.e., all species of one group are summed for each date).
-These scripts rely on the function in `outputtimeseries_seasonal.R` (sum and seasonal average).
+These functions rely on the function in `outputtimeseries_seasonal.R` (sum and seasonal average).
 * `occurrence.R` produces Table 1 in the Appendices, that is the precise percentage of occurrences and abundance of each species used in the analyses.

 ### Data analysis (functions and figures)